ocaml/ocaml.org/data/pages/governance.md

 within an existing Project, then the Maintainers of that Project can take it forward.

-If a new sub-domain is required, then a brief proposal should be made on the Infrastructure list that covers:
+If a new subdomain is required, then a brief proposal should be made on the Infrastructure list that covers:

-- The aims and purpose of the Project (inc name of the sub-domain required).
+- The aims and purpose of the Project (inc name of the subdomain required)
-- Specific resources required and for how long (e.g VMs).
+- Specific resources required and for how long (e.g., VMs)
-- Any impact on or relation to existing Projects.
+- Any impact on or relation to existing Projects
-- Information about the initial Maintainers.
+- Information about the initial Maintainers
-- Details of proposed licensing arrangements for code/content.
+- Details of proposed licensing arrangements for code/content

-The above information is intended to stimulate discussion so brevity is preferred.
+The above information is intended to stimulate discussion, so brevity is preferred.
 Following discussion, and if the Owner/Delegate agrees, the resources can be provisioned.
-There is no obligation for the Owner/Delegate to provide any resources beyond the sub-domain.
+There is no obligation for the Owner/Delegate to provide any resources beyond the subdomain.

 ### Closing a Project

 A Project can be closed:

-- If it has completed its aims and the Maintainers request it be closed down.
+- If it has completed its aims and the Maintainers request it be closed down
-- If there are no Maintainers left to continue supporting it and no-one willing to take on the role.
+- If there are no Maintainers left to continue supporting it and no one willing to take on the role
-- By the Owner/Delegate for any reason.
+- By the Owner/Delegate for any reason

-In all cases, prior notice must be sent to the Infrastructure list including a reasonable time-frame and reasons for closure.
+In all cases, prior notice must be sent to the Infrastructure list including a reasonable time frame and reasons for closure.
-Closure simply implies revocation or redirection of the sub-domain and/or shutting down or reclaiming any resources provided (e.g VMs).
+Closure simply implies revocation or redirection of the subdomain and/or shutting down or reclaiming any resources provided (e.g., VMs).

 ## Processes